 - Swollen lymph nodes

-These symptoms usually resolve within a few days.
-After that, if left untreated, the infection enters its latent stage, where it slowly damages various organ systems.
+These symptoms usually resolve within a few weeks, again, without treatment.
+After that, if left untreated, the infection enters its advanced where it may eventually damage various organ systems.

 How contagious are you when you have Syphilis?